sarnakov/autocomplete-vue/README.md

 # Autocomplete-vue

-autocomplete-vue is a vue component build with webpack If you want to include the .vue file instead of a compiled webpack js file you can use the file at `src/js/autocomplete-vue.vue`.
+autocomplete-vue is a vue component build with webpack If you want to include the .vue file instead of a compiled webpack js file you can require/import the file at `autocomplete-vue/src/js/autocomplete-vue.vue`.

 ## Usage